Friedjof/LumiESP/README.md

 # LumiESP
-LumiESP is a project that uses an ESP32 microcontroller to control an LED strip over MQTT.
-The project is designed to be easily customizable and extensible, allowing you to define your own custom modes and settings.
-The project includes a Makefile that simplifies the use of PlatformIO commands for building, uploading, and monitoring the code.
+LumiESP is a project utilizing an ESP32 microcontroller to control an LED strip via MQTT.
+It is designed for easy customization and extension, enabling the creation of custom modes and settings.
+The included Makefile streamlines PlatformIO commands for building, uploading, and monitoring the code.

 > **Note:** This project is still in development and may contain bugs or incomplete features.
 Please report any issues you encounter.

+## What is the ESP32 and MQTT?
+The ESP32 is a versatile, low-cost microcontroller with built-in Wi-Fi and Bluetooth capabilities, making it ideal for IoT (Internet of Things) projects.
+It allows devices to connect to the internet and communicate wirelessly.
+MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol designed for small sensors and mobile devices.
+It enables efficient communication between devices by sending and receiving messages over a network.

 ## Features
-- Control LED strip using ESP32 over MQTT (e.g. LED strip `WS2812`, `WS2812B`, `WS2813`, etc.)
+- Control LED strips using the ESP32 over MQTT (e.g., LED strips like `WS2812`, `WS2812B`, `WS2813`, etc.)
-- Customizable settings for port, board, and speed
+- Customizable settings for LED strips, such as brightness and color and custom modes
-- Easy build, upload, and monitor using PlatformIO commands
+- Simplified build, upload, and monitoring process using PlatformIO commands
-- Define custom modes and settings for the LED strip
+- Ability to define custom modes and settings for the LED strips

 ## Requirements
 - ESP32 microcontroller (e.g., ESP32 Dev Module)